What Are the Key Differences Between Luxury and Standard Goose Down Quilts?

 Down-to-Feather Ratio 90%+ down More feathers, less down

-Fabric High-thread-count cotton or silk Cotton or blended fabric
+Fabric High-thread-count cotton German Batiste fabric Cotton or blended fabric usually made in China

 Construction Baffle-box for even warmth Sewn-through (may develop cold spots)